LangqiXing/langqixing.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
+## Particle Delivery

+This work provides an overview of my research in microfluidics on particle transport and control in dead-end channels for mechanical engineering.

+**L. Xing** and X. Tang.
+"Controlling particle dynamics in dead-end channels via boundary effects."
+Under Review.
+Nanoscale.

 ## Granular Materials
 This work provide an overview of my research in fluid mechanics at granular collapse for mechanical engineering.